prakharmrsl/easypcceo.github.io/pages/budget-pcs/prebuilt.md

 Of course, this is to be expected on a budget like this especially with the extremely high cost of RAM and GPUs.
 Compared to a custom gaming PC, it's still a good deal.

 In addition, you can always upgrade the graphics card in the future once prices cool off a bit.
+If you're able to save up an extra $100 for our $600 prebuilt PC option, you'll see far better performance.

 This video should give you an idea of the gaming performance you can expect with this gaming PC:

 <div class="vid-container">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/EmUtz1wSn2Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>